Huckiel7/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Creating a readme for task 4, Write a function that searches a string for any of a set of bytes
+ Creating a readme for task 5, Write a function that locates a substring